raspibolt/raspibolt/raspibolt/raspibolt_50_mainnet.md

 :point_right:_ Additional information: [Bitcoin Core data directory structure](https://en.bitcoin.it/wiki/Data_directory)

-### Error regarding timestamps
-When using an NTFS external hard disk, you might get the following error:
-**Upload of file '.....' was successful, but error occurred while setting the permissions and/or timestamp.**

-You can safely ignore this and choose `Skip all` as NTFS does not support the necessary timestamp methods.

 ### Disable password login again
 * As user "admin", remove the `#` in front of "PasswordAuthentication no" to enable the line.
 Save and exit.
   `$ sudo nano /etc/ssh/sshd_config`